Wheat procurement up 1/3rd over last year: Food Ministry

-New Delhi, May 12 (IANS) Procurement of wheat in the current Rabi Marketing Session is seeing a one-third increase over the corresponding period last year, with 341.77 lakh metric tonne (LMT) procured on MSP till May 1, an official statement said on Wednesday.
+New Delhi: Procurement of wheat in the current Rabi Marketing Session is seeing a one-third increase over the corresponding period last year, with 341.77 lakh metric tonne (LMT) procured on MSP till May 1, an official statement said on Wednesday.

 A Consumer Affairs, Food and Public Distribution Ministry statement said: "Procurement of wheat in ongoing RMS2021-22 is continuing smoothly in the procuring states and UTs of Punjab, Haryana, Uttar Pradesh, Madhya Pradesh, Rajasthan, Uttarakhand, Chandigarh, Himachal Pradesh, Delhi, Gujarat, Jammu & Kashmir and Bihar at MSP, as was done in previous seasons, and till now (upto May 1), a quantity of over 341.77 LMT of wheat has been procured against the last year's corresponding purchase of 252.51 LMT."